San Miguel Corporation: Eduardo Cojuangco Jr.: 1983–1986

 Soriano's administration also witnessed the battle for corporate control.
 A thorny issue of management transparency broke Soriano's longstanding alliance with his Zóbel de Ayala relatives.
-The historical corporate battle that resulted in the loss of effective control by the Sorianos and Zóbels.
+This historical corporate battle resulted in the loss of effective control by the Sorianos, the Róxas de Ayalas and the Zóbel de Ayalas.

-In 1983, Enrique J. Zóbel (a third cousin of Soriano), president of Ayala Corporation and vice chairman of the SMC board, instigated a takeover of SMC.
-The seeds of the "family feud" lay in the refusal of the Soriano management to share corporate information with Zóbel, particularly regarding contracts that SMC management was entering into with ANSCOR, a Soriano company.
+In 1983, Enrique J. Zóbel, president of Ayala Corporation and vice chairman of the SMC board, instigated a takeover of SMC.
+The seeds of the family feud lay in the refusal of the Soriano management to share corporate information with Zóbel, particularly regarding contracts that SMC management was entering into with ANSCOR, a Soriano company.
 Soriano viewed his third cousin Zóbel as a rival, while Zóbel (holding nearly 20% of SMC stake) viewed Soriano (with about 7%) as mismanaging the company and engaging in sweetheart deals.
 Unable to oust Soriano, Zóbel sold his group's 19.5% stake to businessman Eduardo Cojuangco Jr., an associate of then President Ferdinand Marcos.
 Cojuangco's Coconut Industry Investment Fund (a.k.a., United Coconut Planters Bank) accumulated an additional 31% of SMC, giving him effective control of SMC and leaving the Soriano family with a mere 3%.
 Funds used by Cojuangco to acquire Zóbel's stake came from levies imposed by the Marcos dictatorship on coconut farmers.
 The Supreme Court has declared such levies to be public funds and therefore any assets bought using these funds are owned by coconut farmers.
+In the 1970s, then Philippine President, Ferdinand Marcos imposed a tax on the production of coconuts, a major Philippine cash crop, with the proceeds supposed to fund that industry's development.
+It was alleged, however, that the money was funneled into United Coconut Planters Bank, controlled by Eduardo Cojuangco Jr., which Cojuangco then used much of the funds to help him purchase his controlling stake in San Miguel in 1983.
+The controlling interest carried nine of SMC's 15 directors seats with it.

-After Soriano died of cancer on March 19, 1984, Cojuangco became the chairman of SMC in 1984.
+After Soriano's death from cancer on March 19, 1984, Cojuangco became the chairman of SMC.
 That same year, SMC moved to its new head office in Mandaluyong.
 Cojuangco brought coconut oil milling and refining operations into SMC's portfolio.
 His reign, however, was cut short when Marcos was toppled in 1986.
-These a ourselves forget as American President Ronald Reagan product for national security we have to proud.